 - This bag is for your personal belongings, clothing, etc. If you decide to bring your own sleeping bag and pad we'll provide an additional dry bag.

 - This bag is for small items, cameras, snacks and spare clothing while you're paddling.

 Personal Flotation Device

 Baggage you will not need on your kayak trip may be stored with Sunny Cove.
-Sunny Cove does not have a secured storage space.
-Valuables should be taken with you or stored elsewhere.
-If you're staying in a hotel in Seward they may have storage facilities too.
+However, Sunny Cove does not have a secure storage space.
+Valuables should be stored elsewhere.
+If you're staying in a hotel in Seward they may have storage facilities.
 Sunny Cove assumes no responsibility for damage or loss to personal belongings that are stored on any of our premises or taken on any Sunny Cove tours.

 Client Information Form

 A client-information form is required from all participants four weeks prior to our departure date.
 The information requested in this form will help your guides accommodate any special food or medical needs.
 Your guide will attempt to contact you approximately three to four weeks prior to your paddling adventure.
 However, please do not hesitate to contact us with any questions or concerns.